 San Francisco Bay Water Quality Improvement Fund

 EPA directs the San Francisco Bay Water Quality Improvement Fund, a competitive grant program that provides funding for projects to protect and restore San Francisco Bay and its watershed.
-EPA is funding 38 projects, involving 53 partners to achieve significant environmental improvements related to wetlands, water quality and green development.
+EPA is funding 41 grants, involving over 80 partners to achieve significant environmental improvements related to wetlands, water quality and green development.

-Congress has appropriated over $20 million in funding since 2008 to the San Francisco Bay Water Quality Improvement Fund.
-EPA has worked with state and federal partners to leverage an additional $32 million that contribute to funded projects and grant recipients have contributed $11.6 million in matching funds.
+Congress has appropriated over $50 million in funding since 2008 to the San Francisco Bay Water Quality Improvement Fund.
+EPA has worked with state and federal partners who are contributing an additional $157 million to restore wetlands and watersheds, and reduce polluted runoff.